parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 ## Installing Node.js and Metalsmith

-If you're running Windows or Mac OS X, the easiest way to install Node.js is to [download the precompiled binaries](https://nodejs.org/en/download/).
+If you're running Windows or Mac OS X, the easiest way to install Node.js is to download and install [the precompiled binaries](https://nodejs.org/en/download/) (or via  [Homebrew](https://github.com/Homebrew/brew) on the Mac).
 If you're running Linux, you can use your distro's [package manager](https://nodejs.org/en/download/package-manager/).

 This installs both Node.js and [npm](https://nodejs.org/en/download/package-manager/), the node package manager that we'll be using to install all our plugins.